imclab/HYDRO-BIDE/README.md

 License
 =======

-This code is available under a [BSD 2-Clause License](http://opensource.org/licenses/bsd-license.php).
+This computing scripts/code contained in this repository is available under a [BSD 2-Clause License](http://opensource.org/licenses/bsd-license.php).

 Copyright (c) 2013, Kenneth Locey.
 All rights reserved.